doomvox/raku-study/README.md

 A place to share some code and meeting notes for the SF Perl Raku Study Group.

-And the super secret code you need is "4RakuRoll".

 The upcoming meetings:

 * Sunday, Mar 23, 2025